BIOS-538/assignments/final_project_announcement.md

 - +2 bonus points for audience choice of best presentation! (_voting on Ed discussion!_)

 Note that _the maximum points will be capped at 20 including bonuses_ The grade here will apply alike to all the team members.
 Please do indicate contributions at the end of the written report.
-In extreme cases if someone on the team hasn't contributed resonably you can email the instructor for redressal.
+In extreme cases if someone on the team hasn't contributed to a reasonable extent, you can email the instructor for redressal.

 -----